BOYS IN THE TREES

 Corey (Toby Wallace) and Jonah (Gulliver McGrath)

+Corey does nothing to stop the abuse of Jonah, fearing he may lose his mates.
+But as he crosses paths with Jonah on his way home from a party at the local cemetery, his weakness and guilt in not standing by his friend finally find release as both boys spend one final night in each other’s company before the sun rises and everything changes.
 At its heart, Verso’s Halloween night gem is an exquisite exploration of adolescent masculinity, friendships and peer groups.
-Here Verso asks us why the close and loving friendships many boys hold with other boys as children fragment during adolescence.
-Is this due to a fear of being labelled as gay if they are close to another boy?
-Or do teenage boys seek to prove their strength by ridding themselves of any potential weakness, placing a wall around their emotions in the process?
-The answers to these questions are complex and rooted in the damaging social constructs of masculinity that surround us.
-But the result leads many teenage boys to reject the deep and loving friendships of their childhood in favour of more informal connections based on specific interests or activities.
+Verso asks us why the close and loving friendships many boys hold with other boys as children fragment during adolescence: is this due to a fear of being labelled as gay if they are close to another boy?
+Or do teenage boys seek to prove their strength by ridding themselves of any potential weakness, placing a wall around their emotions?
+The answers to these questions are complex and rooted in the damaging social constructs of masculinity surrounding teenage boys.

 READ MORE: BROTHER

-Verso clearly takes inspiration from Greg Araki and Gus Van Sant in building his vivid and haunting tale of teenage life.
+Verso takes inspiration from Greg Araki and Gus Van Sant in building his vivid and haunting tale of teenage life.
 Here mid-nineties tunes surround the journey we take alongside Corey, Jonah and Jango’s gang.
-Verso uses the songs of Spiderbait, Bush and Garbage to shape each scene and the adolescent energy and emotion attached.
 At the same time, Marden Dean’s cinematography takes us from vivid colours to the deepest darkest blacks as Corey walks alongside Jonah, shedding his teenage skin and embracing the new man within.
+In many ways, Boys in the Trees is a companion to Verso’s 2014 short film The Last Time I Saw Richard, where he explored teenage mental health, self-harm and sexuality.
+The result is a haunting story of transformation, endings and new beginnings.